gatling/gatling/src/sphinx/http/http_protocol.rst

 Rules are:

 * explicitly turning a given request :ref:`silent <http-request-silent>` or :ref:`notSilent <http-request-notsilent>` has precedence over everything else
-* otherwise, a request is silent if it matches protocol's ``silentURI`` filter
+* otherwise, a request is silent if it matches protocol's ``silentUri`` filter
 * otherwise, a request is silent if it's a resource (not a top level request) and protocol's ``silentResources`` flag has been turned on
 * otherwise, a request is not silent

-.. _http-protocol-silentURI:
+.. _http-protocol-silentUri:

-``silentURI`` lets you pass a regular expression that would disable logging for ALL matching requests:
+``silentUri`` lets you pass a regular expression that would disable logging for ALL matching requests:

-.. includecode:: code/HttpProtocolSample.scala#silentURI
+.. includecode:: code/HttpProtocolSample.scala#silentUri

 .. _http-protocol-silentResources: